The Most Effective Teaching Strategies To Use In Your School: Evidence Based And Proven To Work

 7. Differentiation

-Far more than simply “splitting the whole class into small groups based on attainment”, positive and effective differentiation at the primary school level can be difficult to achieve – poor differentiation strategies risk actually widening the attainment gap we’re attempting to close.
+Far more than simply “splitting the whole class into small groups based on attainment”, positive and effective differentiation in teaching at the primary school level can be difficult to achieve – poor differentiation strategies risk actually widening the attainment gap we’re attempting to close.

 But there are plenty of impactful differentiation strategies; techniques such as interleaving and phased learning, as well as the use of maths manipulatives and formative assessment, are among those proven to have a beneficial impact on pupils when properly employed.

 As we’ve already discussed, formative assessment is a significant aspect of how Third Space’s tutors gauge pupil progress.
-But we also make use of several other differentiation strategies during lessons, such as spaced practice, interleaving and a mixture of direct instruction and inquiry-based learning.
+But we also use several other differentiation strategies during lessons, such as spaced practice, interleaving and a mixture of direct instruction and inquiry-based learning.

 8. Classroom management strategies